 United Nations Human Rights Council in Geneva

-The joint statement will be presented on 21 March by the Ambassador of Colombia to the United Nations Human Rights Council (UNHRC) in Geneva, where it will be debated and hopefully adopted by the UNHRC.
+The statement is set to be presented on 21 March to the United Nations Human Rights Council (UNHRC) in Geneva, where it will be debated and hopefully adopted by the UNHRC.

-According to the Lesbian and Gay Equality Project and the Coalition to End Discrimination, South Africa has not yet endorsed the statement nor given a positive undertaking to do so.
+According to the Lesbian and Gay Equality Project and the Coalition to End Discrimination, South Africa has not endorsed the statement nor given a positive undertaking to do so.
 The groups claimed that the government had only indicated that it would not lobby against the statement.